 The Lelo Sila’s vibration is nice and rumbly, first off.
 It’s not mega-strong, it’s not like a wand.
 But the vibrations are deep and carry well.
 My labia near Sila’s mouth are getting attended to as well, not just my clitoris.

-Given the Lelo Sila’s wider mouth, my clit feels less slammed by strong air pulsation focus.
+Given the Lelo Sila’s wider mouth vs. Lelo Sona, my clit feels less slammed by strong air pulsation focus.
 I can concentrate on the echoing vibration more, and not be overwhelmed.
-I am really sensitive to direct clit pressure, so the lack of pinpoint focus is a big *advantage* of the Lelo Sila over the Lelo Sona 2 for me.
+I am really sensitive to direct clitoral stimulation, so the lack of pinpoint focus is a big *advantage* of the Lelo Sila over the Lelo Sona 2 for me.
+The Sona deserves the label “clit sucker” more.
 Of course, many clits will like that extra precision—that comes down to personal preference.

 The Lelo Sila’s silicone is a smooth, silky matte that’s nice to the touch.
 And there’s a metallic faux-gold ABS plastic circle on both sides.
 For the bling, I guess, since this is luxury vibe.
-Sila comes in two other pastel colors besides the lilac purple I own.
+Sila comes in two other pastel colors besides the lilac purple I own, all made of silicone & ABS plastic (both bodysafe, nonporous materials).
 Apparently the teal color is a little more “robin’s egg blue” in person, but here are LELO’s stock photos:

 I like how Sila’s new shape doesn’t arch backward away from my pelvis like the Sona does.
 The gold circle is slightly indented: there’s a dip so your fingers fit against it better.
 The circular shape of the body overall isn’t the absolute easiest to position—like I definitely would not recommend using this during sex with a penis or dildo, go for the We-Vibe Melt instead.
 But it’s not awkward to position Sila for solo clit play.